-- Turn off the air conditioner and disconnect the power if you are not going to use it for a long time. - Turn off and unplug the unit during storms. - Make sure that water condensation can drain unhindered from the unit. - Do not operate the air conditioner with wet hands.
+- Turn off the air conditioner and disconnect the power if you are not going to use it for a long time. - Turn off the unit during electrical storms to avoid damaging the unit. - Make sure that water condensation can drain unhindered from the unit. - Do not operate the air conditioner with wet hands.
 This may cause electric shock. - Do not use this device for any other purpose than its intended use. - Do not climb onto or place objects on top of the outdoor unit. - Do not allow the air conditioner to operate for long periods of time with doors or windows open, or if the humidity is very high.